Dana Delany: 1980s: Stage, television, China Beach

 After college, she found acting work in New York City in daytime soap operas including Love of Life and As the World Turns, and supported herself by acting in commercials such as for Wisk laundry detergent.
 She starred in the Broadway show A Life and won critical acclaim in 1983 in Nicholas Kazan's off-Broadway Blood Moon, where The New York Times cited her "skillful verisimilitude" handling a difficult part requiring two roles "and she does them both with authority."
 Delany moved to Hollywood and during the next few years found work guest starring in TV shows like Moonlighting and Magnum, P.I. and Thirtysomething.

 Delany's first audition for the lead role of nurse Colleen McMurphy was unsuccessful.
 "They thought I wasn't pretty enough", she said in an interview.
-She finally won the role after she showed up to her next audition with her "long tresses cut into a bob" after the producers lost their first choice (she had cut her hair at the request of director Paul Schrader who had cast her in the film Patty Hearst).
+She finally won the role when she showed up to her next audition with her "long tresses cut into a bob", after the producers lost their first choice (Delany had cut her hair at the request of director Paul Schrader, who had cast her in the film Patty Hearst).
 China Beach aired weekly from 1988 to 1991 and brought intense media attention to the actress.
 This role not only garnered two Primetime Emmy Awards, but two additional Primetime Emmy Award nominations and two Golden Globe Award nominations.
 The show ended after four seasons in 1991.